taher143/ThingSpeak_CPU_Python_Code/README.md

-# Thingspeak_CPU_Python-Code
+# Thingspeak Python Code
-Python code for uploading CPU Data to your Thingspeak Server
+Python code for uploading Temperature and Humidity Data from Arduino to Thingspeak cloud using RaspberryPi as a Gateway.